 Keep reading to find out more about these up-and-coming dive destinations and start planning your trip today.

-Egypt’s Red Sea may be the most popular dive destination in the region, but Africa’s northeast coast and the Arabian Peninsula are home to several lesser-known world-class scuba diving sensations – namely Saudi Arabia, Djibouti, and Oman.
-These countries offer the best alternatives to a dive holiday in Egypt, delivering many similar underwater experiences, including spectacular shipwrecksspine-tingling shark encounters, dense schools of fish, and charismatic marine life such as dolphins and dugongs.
+Egypt’s Red Sea may be the most popular dive destination in the region, but Africa’s northeast coast and the Arabian Peninsula are home to several less well-known world-class scuba diving sensations – namely Saudi Arabia, Djibouti, and Oman.
+These countries offer great alternatives to a dive holiday in Egypt, delivering many similar underwater experiences, including spectacular shipwrecksspine-tingling shark encounters, dense schools of fish, and charismatic marine life such as dolphins and dugongs.
 And, they all make for great liveaboard diving itineraries.
 Due to their proximity to one another, the scenery here is also comparable, with dusty deserts, dramatic mountain peaks, and evidence of ancient civilisations to be found.

 Whilst there are plenty of similarities between Egypt and Saudi Arabia, Djibouti, and Oman, it's actually the differences that make these destinations so special.
 Because the only thing Egypt can rightly claim, that none of these other countries has, is crowds.
 Often overlooked by dive travellers, these less well-known dive spots are refreshingly free from crowds, helping to keep wildlife encounters natural and coral reefs pristine.